crf8472/libarcstk/doc/texts/How_to_calculate.md

 in the file where you intend to place your code.

-To decode the audio input into PCM samples, you may probably need a thirdparty API to read samples from input files, consider libsndfile, ffmpeg or an abstraction API like libarcsdec.
+To decode the audio input into PCM samples, you may probably need a thirdparty API to read samples from input files.
+For this task consider libsndfile, ffmpeg or an abstraction API like libarcsdec.

 For formats and codecs that do not require complex decoding (like WAV/PCM), you are good to use the file reading capabilities of the bare C++ API and a